SystemsApproach/tcpcc/algorithm.rst

 A better way to compute timeouts is a necessary building block, but it does not get at the heart of controlling congestion.
-The central challenge is computing an estimate of how much traffic the network this sender can safely transmit.
+The central challenge is computing an estimate of how much traffic this sender can safely transmit.
 To this end, TCP maintains a new state variable for each connection, which we refer to as ``CongestionWindow`` (but you will often see it called ``cwnd`` in the